Key Performance Indicators (KPIs) /Targets and Results

 • *1Hulic’s earthquake-resistance standards are where building performance can safeguard human life and enable continued use of the building with post-earthquake repair in the event of an earthquake with a seismic intensity of level 7.

-• *2Highly earthquake resistant buildings are those that can safeguard human life and enable continued use of the building with post-earthquake repairs when an earthquake occurs with a seismic intensity of level 7.
+• *2Highly earthquake resistant buildings are those that can safeguard human life and enable continued use of the building with post-earthquake repairs when an earthquake hits with a seismic intensity of level 7, excluding those subjects for sale, etc.

-• *5Calculations for waste disposal are based on the properties where the Hulic Group has control of energy management (30 properties in FY2019, 36 properties in FY2020, 41 properties in FY2021, 40 properties in FY2022, and 48 properties in FY2023).
+• *4Calculations for waste disposal are based on the properties where the Hulic Group occupies or manages business operations (36 properties in FY2020, 41 properties in FY2021, 40 properties in FY2022, 48 properties in FY2023, and 262 properties in FY2024).
+In FY 2024, the number of properties increased compared to the previous year due to the implementation of M&A during the period.
 Beginning in FY2020, we are calculating total waste disposal at specific properties within the boundary by using weight conversion factors based on actual measurements.
 The waste disposal of certain properties are estimated using the total floor area based on the emissions intensity of buildings with similar functions.

-• *7Beginning in FY2021, Hulic's fixed assets are covered, excluding properties under development and land for lease (220 properties in FY2021, 207 properties in FY2022 and 204 properties in FY2023).
-Note that the amount of hot spring water used at hot spring inns is not included.
+• *6Beginning in FY2021, Hulic's fixed assets are covered, excluding properties under development and land for lease (220 properties in FY2021, 207 properties in FY2022, 204 properties in FY2023, and 194 properties in FY2024).
+Note that the amount of hot spring water used at hot spring ryokans (luxury Japanese inns) is not included.

-• *8The number of completed non-current assets in each year among those buildings and facilities with a greening obligation.
+• *7The number of completed non-current assets in each year among those buildings and facilities with a greening obligation.

-• *9The executive officers, employees (including seconded staff) and full-time contract staff who were with the Company at the time of application of medical checkup and as of December 31, were counted (excluding personnel who were on leave).
+• *8The executive officers, employees (including seconded staff ) and full-time contract staff who were with the Company at the time of application of medical checkup and as of December 31, were counted (excluding personnel who were on leave).

-• *12In FY2020, a video training session was held in lieu of an in-person seminar session to prevent the spread of COVID-19.
+• *11In FY2020, a video training session was held in lieu of an in-person seminar session to prevent the spread of COVID-19.

-• *13Limited to Hulic Co., Ltd. and subsidiary companies that have been certified as special subsidiary companies under the Act on Employment Promotion etc. of Persons with Disabilities.
+• *12Limited to Hulic Co., Ltd. and subsidiary companies that have been certified as special subsidiary companies under the Act on Employment Promotion, etc. of Persons with Disabilities.
 The employment ratio for persons with disabilities is as of June 1 of each year.

-• *14Beginning in FY2021, the number of BCP drills, inspections of stockpiled food and suppliers are disclosed, respectively.
+• *13Beginning in FY2021, the number of BCP drills, inspections of stockpiled food and suppliers are disclosed, respectively.

 TOP